-The Gold Coast Show is the heart of the Community and enables a sense of belonging for all residents.
+The Gold Coast Show is the heart of the community, enabling a sense of belonging for all residents.

 The annual three day Gold Coast Show is a community-driven celebration of the agricultural history and diverse modern culture of Queensland’s second largest city.
 The event attracts over 65,000 visitors each year who come to enjoy the mix of city and country competitions, demonstrations and displays, free live entertainment, carnival atmosphere, rides and our famous fireworks.